Climate Action Leaderboard

 The ACFA Divestment Leaderboard tracks and acknowledges arts organisations that have taken concrete steps away from banks, super funds and power providers linked to fossil fuel.
 By giving visibility to these early adopters, we aim to encourage others in the sector to follow suit and build collective momentum.
 Explore the leaderboard to see who’s leading the way - get in touch to find out how your organisation can join the initiative.

-Metric
+Scoring Metric

 1